dijasila/GPAW/doc/documentation/manual.rst

   equations should be less than :math:`4.0 \times 10^{-8}
   \mathrm{eV}^2` per valence electron (FD mode only).

-* The maximum change in the calculated magnitude of forces for each atom.
+* The maximum change in the magnitude of the vector representing the difference in forces for each atom.
 Setting this to None disables this functionality, saving computational time and memory usage.
+If set to a negative number,  only the magnitudes of the forces are are compared.
+This second method does not account for directional changes in forces.

 The individual criteria can be changed by giving only the specific entry of dictionary e.g. ``convergence={'energy': 0.0001}`` would set